dwedigital/python_ui/README.md

 ## progressBar()

-This takes the named parameter `length` to the set the max value for the progress bar.
+This takes the named parameter `length` to set the max value for the progress bar.
 This value is used to work out the progress in relation to the current interation.